falcosecurity/falco-website/content/en/docs/event-sources/sample-events.md

 We've created a shell script [`k8s_event_generator.sh`](https://github.com/falcosecurity/falco/blob/master/docker/event-generator/k8_event_generator.sh) and supporting k8s object files that generate activity that matches the k8s audit event ruleset.

-In the interests of keeping things self-contained, all objects are created in a `falco-event-generator` namespace.
+In the interests of keeping things self-contained, all objects are created in a `falco-eg-sandbox` namespace.
+The namespace should be created before running the event generator.
 This means that some activity related to cluster roles/cluster role bindings is not performed.

 You can provide a specific rule name to the script.
 If provided, only those objects related to that rule will trigger.
 The default is "all", meaning that all objects are created.

-The script loops forever, deleting the falco-event-generator namespace after each iteration.
+The script loops forever, deleting the resources in the `falco-eg-sandbox` namespace after each iteration.

 ## Docker Image